PyAr/PyZombis/_sources/lectures/TWP05/TWP05_14_en.rst

 .. fillintheblank:: t5_2
    :casei:

-   Fill in the blanks to make the formula for total sales
+   Fill in the blanks to make the formula for total sales which is price multiplied by activity

    sales = |blank|*|blank|.

    -   :price: Your answer is correct, good job!